HussainAther/NotAnotherCartProject/README.md

 ## Usage
 To use the Cart project, follow these steps:

-1. Create a user using the createUser function, providing a name and age.
+1. Create a user using the `createUser` function, providing a name and age.
-2. Create items using the createItem function, providing a name, price, and description.
+2. Create items using the `createItem` function, providing a name, price, and description.
-3. Use the provided functions (addToCart, removeFromCart, removeQuantityFromCart, cartTotal, printCart) to interact with the user's cart.
+3. Use the provided functions (`addToCart`, `removeFromCart`, `removeQuantityFromCart`, `cartTotal`, `printCart`) to interact with the user's cart.

 You can refer to the included `index.ts` file for an example of how to use the functions.

 ## Setup
 ### Step 1: Create a TypeScript Project

-Create a new folder for your project.

 Open a terminal in the project folder and run the following commands: